 - Credit cards can be used at hotels, some restaurants and higher end shops.
 However the majority of the economy runs on cash.
 If you plan to make any big purchases (rugs, jewelry, etc) plan to have enough cash on hand for this transaction, or seek out a shop that you can use credit (you should know however if this is your only option, and the seller knows this, you most likely will end up being charged more!)

 There are many ways to travel around Morocco.
 For budget travelers train tickets are cheap, service fairly reliable, and major cities are on the route.
 There are several bus companies that run throughout the country.
-If getting to smaller cities that are off the beaten path is part of your itinerary a bus is likely to be the most economical and efficient way to reach your destination.
+If getting to smaller cities (like Ifrane, Morocco or Chefchaouan, Morocco) are part of your itinerary a bus is likely to be the most economical and efficient way to reach your destination.

 Many people try to see Morocco in a week or 10 days.
 If you want to see a lot of the country with little time for travel consider flying point to point.
 Royal Air Maroc (RAM) flies throughout the country and tickets are relatively inexpensive.
-Just be aware that RAM struggles with reliability and service standards (they’re not the most customer centered airline).
+Just be aware that RAM struggles with reliability and service standards.

 Finally there are two options if a road trip is more your style.
 Rental cars are available in major cities across Morocco.
 That being said they are nearly all manual transmissions and expensive to rent.
 If you decide to go this route, check with your car insurance carrier to see if they cover rental vehicles, it’s also worth checking with your credit card company as some do offer rental car protection.
 If neither is the case, it’s highly advisable to take out insurance when you are renting a car.
 Morocco recognizes drivers’ licenses from most countries but beware when driving.
 The police are quite vigilant, especially if they notice you’re not Moroccan and an inflated ticket price to pay may be likely.